 The little girl was left alone in the house with Alice, the cook.
-That was all right in the daytime, but while Alice was putting her to bed she grew suddenly afraid.
+That was all right in the daytime, tag: a children's game of catching one another but while Alice was putting her to bed she grew suddenly afraid.